h183502/dat110public/week7/week7.md

 #### Exercise 2 - Leave Ring Implementation
 A node can leave the ring by shutting down its client.
 You will implement a graceful departure behaviour from the ring.
 This behaviour should be implemented in the Node.leaveRing() method and should do the following.
-1. When a node leaves, it should notify its successor and hands over all its keys to the successor.
-At this point, the successor must set its predecessor to the predecessor of the leaving node.
+1. When a node n leaves, it should notify its successor s and hand over all its keys to s.
+At this point, s must set its predecessor ps to the predecessor pn of n.
-2. It should also inform its predecessor so that it can update its references.
-At this point, the predecessor must set its successor pointer to the successor of the node.
+2. n should also inform its predecessor pn so that it can update its references.
+At this point, pn must set its successor pointer to s.
+In both cases, we assume that the node sends its predecessor to s, and the last node in its successor list to p.

-3. Simulate the behaviour and check your result.
+Simulate the behaviour and check your result.